WhoshouldIsee Tracks

 Step 3: Site Inspection

 As the smoke travels through the system, our odour experts walk through the area, both inside and outside any affected building.
-They look for signs of smoke emerging from unexpected places.
-If there is a leak in the pipes, walls, or vents, the smoke will make its way through and become visible.
+We look for signs of smoke emerging from unexpected places.
+If there is a leak in the pipes, walls, or vents, smoke will travel through and become visible.

 Step 4: Source Identification